Sadly, most people don’t spend a lot of time thinking about trees.

 Typically, the court treats intentional torts with greater severity than negligent torts.

-For this reason, a common legal defense in these cases is to focus on proving that all harm was unintentional, and therefore a negligent tort.
+For this reason, a common legal defense in these cases is to focus on proving that all harm was unintentional, and therefore an issue of negligence rather than malice.

 Furthermore, Virginia has several contributory negligence laws on the books.